rahulvyas11/BadgerNewsApp/README.md

 ### 2. News Card List

-Fetched the short news article summaries and displayed them to the screen as a card, including their image and title text.
+Fetches the short news article summaries and displayed them to the screen as a card, including their image and title text.

 ![](_figures/Step2.png)